 How To Wear High-Tops With Jeans

-High-tops with jeans is perhaps one of the most classic casual ensembles in the book.
+High-tops with jeans are perhaps one of the most classic casual ensembles in the book.
 Cool without being pretentious, it’s a foolproof option for coffee or a weekend wander.
 Choose a classic high-top style like a black or white Chuck Taylor and pair them with similarly timeless denim.
-In this case, you can’t go past a pair of blue wash Levi 501s.
-Top it all off with a plain, crew-neck tee-shirt in white or black.
+In this case, you can’t go past a pair of blue-wash Levi 501s.
+Top it all off with a plain, crew-neck tee shirt in white or black.

 If you’re after something slightly more inventive than a plain tee, jeans with a denim shirt make for a classic pairing – particularly when offset by white or boldly coloured high-tops.
-Think about wearing contrasting jeans and shirt (black and indigo) and styling them with a contrasting shoe.
+Think about wearing contrasting jeans and a shirt (black and indigo) and styling them with contrasting shoes.

 How To Wear High-Tops With Chinos